 Effects of Nervous System Interferences

 The spine is home to an intricate bio-computer controlling our entire human body.
 Because no two nerves are alike, and because our bodies manage to control and complete so many functions, it should come as no surprise that we can isolate certain physical functions to areas of the nervous system that correlate with different vertebrae of the spine.

-For example, the very top of your spine that sits just below your skull is your Cervical spine, which runs just below the top of your shoulders.
-This area of your nervous system controls everything from your metabolism, immune system, digestive system and nerve supply to the shoulders, arms and hands.
+For example, the very top of your spine that sits just below your skull is your cervical spine, which runs just below the top of your shoulders.
+This area of your nervous system controls nerve supply to the shoulders, arms and hands.
 It’s responsible for maintaining the inner ear/middle ear, the sinuses, vocal chords, thyroid gland, and more tissue, glands and organs.

 In our clinical practice we have found interference to the nervous system in the cervical spine can manifest in many things from colic and excessive crying in infants, to balance and coordination or vertigo and dizziness problems.
 And that’s just a couple possible symptoms of a long list.